oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

 1. Check the programming language and libraries used to train your model.
 For the moment only TensorFlow and PyTorch are supported.
 2. Check that the version of these libraries are compatible with the consumer software.
 3. Export your trained model (architecture and weights) in a [supported format](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#weight-formats).
 4. Create a folder with a unique name that addresses the model name and has some reference to the data used to train it.
-For example `2dUNet-SMLM`.
+For example `mymodel-dataXYZ`.
 This is the only way your model can coexist with others.

 5. Create a [Bioimage Model Zoo configuration specification](https://github.com/bioimage-io/configuration/blob/master/README.md) YAML file.
    Each field on the file can be either mandatory or optional.
 You can use [our template](https://github.com/bioimage-io/bioimage-io-models/pull/55/files#diff-f6c64be5b9d764d0964654908b2ed4495fccc7624e58e9360bfdc6cef169edbe) to fill in the required information.